 KB: So you spent time in the military as a chaplain, and then after you got out of the military you worked as a pastor.
 During those two experiences how long were you pastoring for?

 WM: Well I wasn't a chaplain.
 I went to a chaplain and he directed me to a Pentecostal because the chaplain said, "I don't have no idea what you're talking about.
 You're seeing visions and hearing the voice of God.
 I don't have any idea what you're talking about, Private.
 But there is some hope for you.
 There's this Pentecostal preacher you can go talk to."
 So he sent me to someone else.
-I was honorable discharged from the military April 4, 1990.
+I was honorable discharged from the army on April 20, 1990.
 And I started preaching at True Vine Missionary Baptist Church in Dayton, Ohio in May or June 1990.
 I went in preaching so I wasn't a member of the church; I went in installed as a preacher.
 Then became youth pastor and youth activities director.

 "When I started out [preaching], I had a heart to change the world.
 To bring men unto Christ.
 That was my desire.
 That was my passion.
 Then the money started coming.
 Then the women started coming.
 Then the friends started coming.
 And as that happens you get distracted.
 You just really get distracted." -- Wain Myers KB: You've written that you received some pretty clear answers from God that you were to become a pastor.
 Why do you suppose Heavenly Father wanted you to go through the experience of being a Pastor prior to being led to the LDS Church?